plone/training/plone_training_config/what_vagrant_does.rst

     $ ./bin/instance fg

 Now we have a fresh Buildout-based Zope site, ready to add a Plone site.
 Go to http://localhost:8080 and create a Plone site.

-You might wonder why we use the unified installer.
-We use the unified installer to set up a cache of packages to download in a much shorter time.
-Without it, your first Buildout on a fresh computer would take more than half an hour on a good internet connection.